Can you mix breast milk and formula? Do these two liquids play well together?

 Whatever your needs, there are ways to mix it up safely and ensure that your baby gets the nutrition they need.

-If it’s feasible for you to exclusively breastfeed for the first six months, it’s a good idea to do so and keep the formula for later.
+If you want to and it is feasible for your life, you can exclusively breastfeed for the first six months and keep the formula for later.

 As well as providing your baby with their own custom-build super drink, breastfeeding frequently helps build your milk supply.